 But if you are replacing the existing hard drive, you can hook the new hard disk in place of the old one.
 For SATA hard drive, you just plug both the power and the SATA cable.
 Later on, you might need to arrange on the BIOS.

 When we come to laptop hard drive replacement, it is easier the desktop.
 This is for the reasons that there is only one option to replace.
 You just take out the old and hook the new one.

 Step 3 – Make sure all the cables are fitted properly and turn on your computer.
 During Power-On Self-Test (POST), check whether the computer recognized the new disk and don’t have any configuration problem.
-If you replaced the new hard drive in place of the old one, you will require bootable Windows CD to start from and install Windows (see format hard drive guide).
+If you replaced the new hard drive in place of the old one, you will require bootable Windows CD to start from and install Windows.
 But if you already had cloned the old hard drive to the new one, the computer should start from the new disk.

 What are going to do with the old hard drive?
-Three options, use it as a secondary storage device, make it USB external hard disk (You only buy compatible case) or dispose it.
-But when we say dispose it, you should wipe the data so that no one can recover private files from the disk and give it hard drive shredding companies.
+Three options, use it as a secondary storage device, make it USB external hard disk (using compatible case) or dispose it.
+But when we say dispose it, you should wipe the data completely so that no one can recover private files from the disk.
+Finally, you can give it to hard drive shredding companies.

-That is all the steps you will go through to replace hard drive.
-When you replace hard drive, make sure you take the following essential points into consideration.
+That is all the steps you need to replace a hard drive.
+When you replace a hard drive, make sure you consider the above essential factors.